Table of Content

 A Gantt chart is the most recognizable and popular project management chart.
 Nifty’s Gantt Chart is mainly a Roadmap view of goals and milestones that shows you at a glance how the tasks for each project are progressing and how departments, team members, and activities are working together.
 You will see the tasks along the y-axis of a Gantt chart; along the x-axis is the time passed and project milestones.

-Pros: The pros of using Nifty’s Gantt chart are that it is easy to use and will allow you to assign tasks, set dependencies, and track progress in one place.
+Pros: The pros of using Nifty’s Gantt charts are easy to use and will allow you to assign tasks, set dependencies, and track progress in one place.

 Cons: The typical cons of Gantt charts are that they require more effort for creation than some other charts, and they don’t allow you to see all of the tasks in one view.
 However, Nifty delivers dynamic Gantt Chart ability, making charting one of the easiest ways to manage your project schedules and resources.